Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Braneworld Spacetime and Geodesic Motion

 The spacetime in Eq. (\ref{metric}) admits two symmetries, leading to conserved quantities: particle energy $E$ and angular momentum $L_{z}$.
 These constants can be used to derive the general form of the particle's timelike four-velocity, yielding the following expression:

-Here, $\bar{m}$ denotes the mass of the inspiraling object.
-For simplicity, we adopt dimensionless units defined by $\hat{r}=r/M$, $\hat{E}=E/\hat{m}$ and $\hat{L}_{z}=L_{z}/(\hat{m} M)$ \cite{PhysRevD.102.024041}.
+Here, $m_{\textup{SO}}$ denotes the mass of the inspiraling object (secondary object).
+For simplicity, we adopt dimensionless units defined by $\hat{r}=r/M$, $\hat{E}=E/m_{\textup{SO}}$ and $\hat{L}_{z}=L_{z}/(m_{\textup{SO}} M)$ \cite{PhysRevD.102.024041}.
 For writing convenience, we omit the hats in later expressions of the article with the understanding that all quantities are expressed in these rescaled units.
 However, physical units can be restored at any stage if needed.
 As we are taking equatorial motion, we set $\theta=\pi/2$ \cite{Glampedakis:2002cb, Glampedakis:2002ya, PhysRevD.61.084004}.
 Furthermore, we know that eccentric orbits are characterized by two turning points: the periastron ($r_{p}=\frac{p}{1+e}$) and the apastron ($r_a=\frac{p}{1-e}$), with motion confined to the range $r_p<r<r_a$, where the effective potential $V_{\textup{eff}}(r)<0$ is negative \cite{PhysRevD.103.104045}.
 To avoid singular behavior in solving various differential equations at these turning points, it is useful to reparametrize the orbits in a more general form to determine the orbital motion by eliminating the dependence of proper time ($\tau$) \cite{PhysRevD.50.3816}.
 We adopt the following orbital parametrization:

 where $\chi\in (0, 2\pi)$.
 With the use of Eq. (\ref{geodesic}) and Eq. (\ref{parametrize}) and considering the turning points in eccentric dynamics, one can obtain the orbital energy and angular momentum, as well as the last stable orbit (LSO) or separatrix ($p_{\textup{sp}}$) location.
-Since analytical expressions have a complicated structure to write, we consider their numerical values.
+The full analytical expressions for obtaining these quantities are highly non-trivial as the intermediate structure of the expressions is very cumbersome and also such expressions are not required for the objectives of our analysis, so we focus only on the numerical evaluation of these quantities, which is sufficient for computing the relevant physical quantities.
+Although the scheme for linear correction (say in the separatrix) in any non-GR parameter ($Q$ in our case) is well established in the literature \cite{Cutler:1994ys, Glampedakis:2002ya, Kumar:2024utz, AbhishekChowdhuri:2023gvu}, allowing for an equivalent separatrix expression, we do not linearize these quantities in $Q$ throughout our analysis.
+Using numerical values thus provides a more practical and accurate approach.